Trump and Kim to meet for dinner at colonial-era Hanoi hotel

 Kim was accompanied by his sister, Kim Yo Jong, an important aide.

-About a dozen bodyguards briefly ran alongside his limousine as he began the two-hour journey to Hanoi, smiling and waving to children lining the route.

-Roads were closed with security forces in armored personnel carriers guarding the route to Hanoi’s Melia hotel where Kim is staying.
+About a dozen bodyguards briefly ran alongside his limousine as he began the two-hour journey to Hanoi.
+Roads were closed with security forces in armored personnel carriers guarding the route to the Melia hotel, where Kim is staying.

+North Korean officials engaged in working-level talks for the summit briefed Kim after he arrived, the North’s state news agency, KCNA, said on Wednesday.

+At the Melia hotel, Kim “heard concrete details on the pattern of engagement between working-level delegations,” KCNA said, referring to the North by its official name, the Democratic People’s Republic of Korea.

 U.S. Secretary of State Mike Pompeo also arrived on Tuesday and met Vietnamese Foreign Minister Pham Binh Minh for talks.